 Want proof?
 Consider this simple thought experiment.
 Let's say that God is having second thoughts about how the economic pie is divided, so he levels the playing field, equally distributing the wealth.
 To compensate the ones he took money from, he doubles the earnings of the winners of this game if they were previously rich.
 Thus, when the dust settled years later, some people would be poor, and some would be rich, but the ones originally wealthy would be given a bonus by God for coming out ahead after he pressed an economic reset button designed to test whether wealth was equitably distributed.

-Gates didn't understand that?
+Hates didn't understand that?
 What planet is he on?
-Like many rich people, Gates uses his money to insulate himself from people who live in the real world, including his customers, whose lives are often beset with the myriad goofy problems that Microsoft is adept at generating.
+Like many rich people, Hates uses his money to insulate himself from people who live in the real world, including his customers, whose lives are often beset with the myriad goofy problems that Microsoft is adept at generating.

 I've had patients in the ER upset and even depressed after dealing with Microsoft problems that would drive almost anyone bonkers.
 One man shot his computer.
 Microsoft's ineptitude provoked a computer magazine columnist to say that he'd like to lob some grenades toward Redmond, Washington (home of Microsoft).